 (8) any guarantee from the United States government whereby the payment of the workers' compensation liability of a self-insurer is guaranteed; and bonds which are the general obligation of the Minnesota housing finance agency.

 Subd.
 3. Failure to insure, penalty. (a) The commissioner, having reason to believe that an employer is in violation of subdivision 2, may issue an order directing the employer to comply with subdivision 2, to refrain from employing any person at any time without complying with subdivision 2, and to pay a penalty of up to $1,000 per employee per week during which the employer was not in compliance.

-(c) All penalties assessed under this subdivision shall be payable to the commissioner for deposit in the assigned risk safety account.
+(c) All penalties assessed under this subdivision shall be paid into the state treasury and credited to the assigned risk safety account.
 Penalties assessed under this section shall constitute a lien for government services pursuant to section 514.67, on all the employer's property and shall be subject to the Revenue Recapture Act in chapter 270A.

 (d) For purposes of this subdivision, the term "employer" includes any owners or officers of a corporation who direct and control the activities of employees.

 Subd.
 4. Gross misdemeanor.
 In addition to being subject to the penalty prescribed in subdivision 3, any employer willfully and intentionally failing to comply with the provisions of subdivision 2 is guilty of a gross misdemeanor.

 Subd.
 5. Indemnification.
 A political subdivision or association of political subdivisions which is self insured, may be indemnified by the special compensation fund for payments for which the political subdivision or association is liable under this chapter.
 This indemnification shall be made only if all other assets together with the interest earned thereon which have been contributed by the subdivision pursuant to rules adopted by the commissioner of commerce as provided for in this section have been exhausted.